pratimaaa-cloud/adk-streaming-guide/docs/part2.md

 - **Production-Ready Reliability**: Battle-tested error handling, reconnection logic, and failure recovery come standard.
 These aren't features you need to build and debug yourself; they're baked into the framework's foundation, proven through real-world deployments.

-- **Seamless AI Integration**: Direct integration with Gemini Live API eliminates the need for protocol translation layers.
+- **Seamless Live API Integration**: Direct integration with Gemini Live API eliminates the need for protocol translation layers.
 ADK speaks the language of both your application and the AI model, handling the translation seamlessly so you can focus on conversational logic rather than protocol details.

 - **Memory Efficient**: Streaming event processing prevents the memory accumulation issues common in custom implementations.
 Events are processed as they arrive and immediately released, maintaining constant memory usage regardless of conversation length.